PolusAI/mm-workflows/docs/advanced.md

 ...
 ```

-Note that although gmx_energy appears before cwl_watcher in the YAML file, gmx_energy is independent of cwl_watcher in the DAG and thus not considered to be a previous step.
+Note that although gmx_energy appears before cwl_subinterpreter in the YAML file, gmx_energy is independent of cwl_subinterpreter in the DAG and thus not considered to be a previous step.
 We include gmx_energy simply to guarantee that the analysis gets run one more time in the main workflow, when all the files are known to be in their final state.

 ### Known Issues

 Since the two runtimes are not linked, there is not currently a reliable way to determine if the previous steps have finished.
 Thus, to guarantee termination of the second runtime, we simply execute `cwl_tool` upto `max_times`.
 We also waive any guarantees about the files, so the subworkflow in the second runtime may of course fail for any number of reasons.
 Thus, we do not propagate speculative failures up to the main workflow.

 The runtime system intentionally hides the working sub-directories of each step.
-Thus, we are forced to use a file watcher (hence the name cwl_watcher) recursively starting from `cachedir_path`.
-This is why all filenames used with cwl_watcher must be globally unique.
+Thus, we are forced to use a file watcher recursively starting from `cachedir_path`.
+This is why all filenames used with cwl_subinterpreter must be globally unique.
 (Actually, for technical reasons we cannot use a file watching library; we simply use a good old fashioned polling loop.)

 ## Real-time plots